iancoffey/bentobuild/README.md

 ```

+## Installation

+`pip install bentobuild`

-## Docker Credentials
+### Docker Credentials

-It is important to establish Docker credentials for the builder to use to push to your desired repo.
+It is important to configure Docker credentials for the builder to use to push to your desired repo.

 To do this, the project supports mounting a configmap containting a Docker `config.json` into the build environment.